bg6cq/ethudp/README.md

 * read packet from raw socket, send to udp socket
 * read packet from udp socket, send to raw socket

-Note:
+## Note:
 1. support 802.1Q VLAN frame transport

+NIC MTU should set to 1504 or 1508, for single 802.1Q or double 802.1Q tag.
+But some NICs do not allow change the default 1500.

 2. support automatic tcp mss fix
 3. if your NIC support GRO, you should disable it by
 ````
 ethtool -K eth1 gro off
 ````
 4. support connection from NATed server

-If server B connect from NAT IP, please run
+If server A has public IP, while server B connect from NATed IP, please run (port is 0)
 ````
 ./EthUDP -e -p password IPA 6000 0.0.0.0 0 eth1 in A
 ./EthUDP -e -p password IPB 6000 IPA 6000 eth1 in B
 ````
 5. support master slave switchover

-Using master udp connection, switch to slave if master down
+Using master udp connection, switch to slave if master down(send/recv ping/pong message 1/sec)
 ````
 ./EthUDP ...
 IPA portA IPB portB ...
 SlaveIPA SlaveportA SlaveIPB SlaveportB
 ./EthUDP ...
 IPB portB IPA portA ...
 SlaveIPB SlaveportB SlaveIPA SlaveportA